 The construction of the Rideau Canal began in 1826 and was completed in 1832.
 It was initiated under the direction of Lieutenant Colonel John By, a Royal Engineers officer, who was tasked with creating a navigable waterway connecting Ottawa to Kingston.

 The primary purpose of the canal was to serve as a military supply route in case of war with the United States, providing a secure alternative to the vulnerable St. Lawrence River.
-By’s vision was to create a canal system that would allow for transportation, communication, and defence.
+By’s vision was to create a canal system for transportation, communication, and defence.

 Key figures Involved

-The canal’s construction was overseen by Lieutenant Colonel John By.
-He was responsible for the design and implementation of the canal system.
-By’s meticulous planning and engineering skills were instrumental in the successful completion of the canal.
+Lieutenant Colonel John By overseen the canal’s construction and was responsible for its design and implementation.
+By’s meticulous planning and engineering skills were instrumental in the canal’s successful completion.

 Bolton succeeded By as the superintendent of the canal after its completion.
 He was responsible for managing the operation and maintenance of the canal during its early years, ensuring its functionality and viability as a transportation route.